Snorkel (swimming): Orientation and shape

-Construction
+Independent snorkel construction

-A snorkel consists essentially of a tube with a mouthpiece to be inserted between the lips.
+An independent snorkel consists essentially of a curved tube with a mouthpiece to be inserted between the lips and gripped by the teeth.

 The barrel is the hollow tube leading from the supply end at the top of the snorkel to the demand end at the bottom where the mouthpiece is attached.
 The barrel is made of a relatively rigid material such as plastic, light metal or hard rubber.
 The bore is the interior chamber of the barrel; bore length, diameter and curvature all affect breathing resistance.

 The top of the barrel may be open to the elements or fitted with a valve designed to shut off the air supply from the atmosphere when the top is submerged.
-There may be a fluorescent red or orange band around the top to alert other water users of the snorkeller's presence.
+There may be a red or orange band around the top to alert other water users of the snorkeller's presence.
 The simplest way of attaching the snorkel to the head is to slip the top of the barrel between the mask strap and the head.
-This may cause the mask to leak, however, and alternative means of attachment of the barrel to the head can be seen in the illustration of connection methods.
+This may cause the mask to leak if done carelessly, and alternative means of attachment of the barrel to the head can be seen in the illustration of connection methods.